COBRA Health Insurance: Complete Guide to Costs, Coverage & Alternatives

 What Is COBRA Health Insurance?

 COBRA applies to private-sector employers with 20 or more employees and most state and local government plans.
-Smaller employers may be covered under individual state "mini-COBRA" laws, but the rules vary.
+Smaller employers may be covered under individual state "mini-COBRA" laws, but the rules vary by state.

 Who Qualifies for COBRA?